Sophia Albertina, Abbess of Quedlinburg: Private life

+Card-Party in the Home of Elis Schröderheim by Pehr Hilleström The Elder.
+(On the right, Sophia Albertina entering the room).

 Lolotte Forssberg affair

 In 1795, the Lolotte Forssberg affair occurred, which caused considerable attention.
 Lolotte Forssberg was the chamber maid and foster sibling of Sophia Albertina.
 In 1795, an anonymous letter was found by Sophia Albertina, which pointed out Lolotte Forssberg as her secret sister.
 Sophia Albertina issued an investigation, and believed herself to have reasons to believe that Forssberg was indeed her sister, and therefore decided to take responsibility for her welfare and treat her officially as a sister.
 She believed for a time that Forssberg was her legitimate sister, whose birth her parents had reasons to hide, and therefore demanded that Lolotte Forssberg should be officially recognised.
 This caused a scandal, not only in Sweden, but also in Germany, where her maternal relatives, the Prussian royal family, expressed their disapproval of what they perceived as a deception of which she had been a victim.
 It is likely, that Lolotte Forssberg was in fact her sister, but her illegitimate half sister by her father and a lady-in waiting, Ulla von Liewen.
 In 1799, Sophia Albertina herself stated that Lolotte Forssberg was her illegitimate halfsister, and arranged a marriage with her courtier, Count Magus Stenbock, and had her presented at court.
 Gossip would later suggest, that Lolotte Forssberg was the illegitimate child of Sophia Albertina herself, but as Forssberg was born in 1766, she was evidently not the same woman as the alleged secret daughter of Sophia Albertina and Frederick Hessenstein, who had been born in 1785.
 Lolotte Forssberg was to remain with Sophia Albertina her entire life, and was named as her heir in her will.

+Obverse of medal with Sophia Albertina in profile, 1787.

+Reverse of medal, struck in 1787 upon receiving the abbessship of the diocese of Quedlinburg.